ktang3/Web-scraping-project-Bitcoin-data-analysis/README.md

 # Web-scraping-project-Bitcoin-data-analysis

-This is my first Data Science project in my life.
-So it will not be a complicated one, please enjoy:)
+This is my first Data Science project in my life :)

 ## Introduction
 Cryptocurrencies have been a trendy topic in recent years, it has more than $2 trillion captial in the market as recorded in August 2021.
 Which means a huge amount of capital are moving into the crpyto market and people seem to have a stronger confidence than before investing the crpytocurrencies.